CONTACT AND BIO INFORMATION FOR CANDIDATES WHO WILL

 8.5 years with Washoe County.
 For six years, I was the Learning/Performance Specialist with the Human Resources Department, developing and coordinating training programs for all 3000 employees.
 For the past two years, I have served as the Organizational Development Manager and a member of the County Senior Management Team.

-As a skilled educator/trainer, workforce development professional, experienced facilitator, bilingual communicator and a parent of a high-school sophomore with 10+ years in Washoe County schools, I am eager to commit my skills, thoughtfulness, and enthusiasm to educating and developing the skilled leaders of tomorrow.
+As a skilled educator/trainer, workforce development professional, experienced facilitator, bilingual communicator and a parent of a high-school junior with 11+ years in Washoe County schools, I am eager to commit my leadership, communication and consensus-building skills to the School Board.

 My time on the Sparks City Council and the Washoe County Commission will serve the School Board through my familiarity of holding a public office.
 There are many obstacles and challenges that our children face today.
 One of those obstacles is when decisions are made quickly and without the experience needed to make them.
 My experience can be used to make the best possible decisions for our children’s future.